Lam Pok Yin & Chong Ng / The Untimely Apparatus of Two Amateur Photographers/ First edition

 Thus, this project becomes an attempt to deconstruct and rethink the fundamental elements of photography through looking at the apparatus, methodologies and the image-making process through the hands of two amateur photographers.
 Through staged performances and elaborate processes, norms and presupposed ideas surrounding photography are taken to the extreme until they begin to fall apart.
 Obsolete technologies and everyday objects are reinvented, adapted and radicalised.
 The decision to use “archaic” processes and obsolete devices is not a nostalgic or sentimental one, but rather a realisation that they offer the flexibility and ability for us to elaborate on overlooked mechanisms and the role of the camera in the making of images.
 This idea is further established through the subverted use of the photographic language from camera manuals.
 In these instructional images, we, the camera operators, seem to be demonstrating the correct use of the aforementioned apparatus, when actually, we are hacking these devices, violating their original uses, and making them to serve a new purpose.

-Published by Jiazazhi in July 2019
+Published by Jiazazhi

-first edition of 600
+Edition of 600

 Shortlisted by 2019 Paris Photo-Aperture First Book Award